viewflow/viewflow/README.md

 `viewflow.workflow.*` is a lightweight workflow layer on top of Django's Model-View-Template that helps to organize people collaboration business logic.

-Viewflow supports parallel activities, allows to have multiple active task at one and synchronize people interactions with background python jobs.
+Viewflow supports parallel activities, allows to have multiple active task at the same time and synchronize people interactions with background python jobs.

 Quick start: https://docs-next.viewflow.io/bpmn/quick_start.html